VinayKale1998/neoma-assessment/README.md

 ### Posts Management

 Users can effortlessly create, update, delete, and fetch posts.
-This feature allows for a vibrant user-generated content experience, essential in modern social media applications.
+These features allow for the agility required for modern user experience.

 ### User Relationships (Follow | Unfollow )